chandrakanthrajesh/SketchPad/sketchpad/README.md

 Sketchpad
 ========================

-Created a webpage Minimalistic Sketchpad.
+Created a Minimalistic Sketchpad application that runs on webpages and phone.